L O A D I N G

 When someone dies At Home

-The doctor or surgery that has been treating your relative should be contacted.
-Once the doctor has attended he will ask you to contact a funeral director to come to your home – we will come at any time of day or night.
-The doctor will then prepare a ‘medical certificate of cause of death’ for you to collect from the surgery.
-“We always use a discreet private ambulance vehicle when we are called to attend” Please note that if the Doctor is unable to prepare the medical certificate or cannot be contacted for any reason then the death will be referred to the Coroner and the Police will need to be contacted to coordinate the transfer of the deceased on behalf of the Coroner to the Hospital Mortuary.
+Once the medical professional has attended, and they have asked you to contact a funeral director to come to your home – we will come at any time of day or night.
+“We always use a discreet private ambulance vehicle when we are called to attend” Please note that if for any reason the Police have been contacted, they may coordinate the transfer of the deceased on behalf of the Coroner to the Hospital Mortuary, the Coroner should then contact you directly to explain what happens next.
+You can still call us as soon as you feel ready to do so.

 At a Nursing Home or Hospice

-When someone dies at a nursing home pr hospice, simply ask the matron or staff member in charge to contact us directly, and we can then discuss the funeral arrangements with you once you feel ready to do so.
+When someone dies at a nursing home or hospice, simply ask the matron or staff member in charge to contact us directly when you are ready for us to attend.
+We will usually contact you the next working day to discuss the next steps.

 In Hospital

-Most Hospitals provide families with a bereavement handbook which will contain the contact details for The Bereavement Service Team .The Team will need to be contacted, usually the following working day to discuss collection of the relevant documentation.
+Most Hospitals provide families with a bereavement handbook which will contain the contact details for the Bereavement Service Team, they can be contacted, usually the following working day to discuss what happens next.
 You can still call us as soon as you feel ready to do so.

 Registering the Death